Skip to main content

 git clone https://github.com/WebMCP-org/examples.git

-cd examples/vanilla-ts # or any example
+cd examples/vanilla # or react

 pnpm install --ignore-workspace